StuartsProjects/SX1280/Ranging/ReadMe.md

 The SX1280 has a ranging mode that can measure distance by recording the time of flight of a special packet exchange between two SX1280s.
 The longest range LoRa settings you can use for ranging are bandwidth 406Khz and spreading factor 10.

-I tested two types of available SX1280 modules, the G-NiceRF LoRa1280 and the Ebyte E28 devices.
-There are two versions of the Ebyte devices, both have PCB antennas for 2.4Ghz.
-The E28-2G4M12S is the base module and has 12dBm RF power output.
-The E28-2G4M20S adds an LNA on the receive side and a power amplifier with 20dBm output on the transmit side.
-The G-NiceRF is 12dBm output and requires an external antenna.
+I concentrated my testing on the G-NiceRF LoRa1280 devices.
+These are similar in size and layout to the RFM98 and DRF127x modueles I have used in the past and like those modules you have access to the antenna pin so can fit an antenna connection of choice, SMA, U.FL or a simple wire.
+The G-NiceRF is 12dBm output.

 Semtech produce a development kit with sample code but it was not in a format that allowed for its use in the Arduino environment.
 The class based structure of the original bits of code was removed and reduced to just two code files, SX1280Library.h and SX1280Includes.h for Arduino.
 These bits of code currently just need to be included in the same folder\directory as the Arduino .ino file.
 When I am fully happy with the code it will be published.